-- Entering and exiting track stopping in pit box. - Gently roll car on its side, be sure driver keeps their hands on the steering wheel. - Be sure driver understands that they cannot hold car up. - Enter and exit track. - Go to scales. - Scale Car - Red Rookie 5-16 years old, 250 pounds with fully suited driver. - Blue Rookie 5-16 years old, 250 pounds with fully suited driver.
+- Entering and exiting track, stopping in the pits. - Gently roll the car on its side, be sure the driver keeps their hands on the steering wheel. - Be sure driver understands that they cannot hold car up. - Enter and exit track. - Go to scales. - Scale Car - Red Rookie 5-16 years old, 265 pounds with fully suited driver. - Blue Rookie 5-16 years old, 265 pounds with fully suited driver.